AlessandroPrataviera/AlessandroPrataviera_CrawfordHeidinger_Assignment2_CSCI2020U/README.md

 Improvements
 -----------------------------------------------------------------------------------------------
 The Basic Improvements we made to the project itself were all visual.
 A menu bar was added instead of multiple buttons since it
-would clutter the UI too much so we put them all into one place.
+would clutter the UI too much, so we put them all into one place.
 Some of these new button were an exit button to exit out of the
-UI and a refresh button so you can update the UI to see the files being added to server or onto your machine.
+UI, and a refresh button, so you can update the UI to see the files being added to server or onto your machine.
+Also, a TextArea was added so that if you click on a file either in the server, or local repository, you can view its content.

 How to Run
 -----------------------------------------------------------------------------------------------